-- 1. See University Core Curriculum. - 2.
-Fulfills a University Core Curriculum mathematics requirement. - 3.
+1. See University Core Curriculum.

+- 2. Fulfills a University Core Curriculum mathematics requirement. - 3.
 Fulfills a University Core Curriculum social science requirement. - 4.
 120 semester hours are required for graduation.
 Any additional hours of college-level credit can be used to equal minimum 120 semester hours required for graduation. - 5.
-The combination of FIN 280 (Bus Law I) and FIN 380 (Bus Law II) may be substituted for FIN 270 and is highly recommended for accounting majors. - 6.
-Major option or major specialization.
+FIN 280 (Bus Law I) is an approved substitute for FIN 270 and is highly recommended for accounting majors.

+6. Major option or major specialization.